How To Train People In Chronic Pain 2.0

 Each person suffering from chronic pain has a different relationship with it so it's important you treat them all as individuals.

-I tried to use relatively neutral terms like low medium and high while drawing the graphic up because it is so hard to pin down exactly what pain means to a particular person.
+I try to use relatively neutral terms like low, medium, and high while drawing the graphic up because it is so hard to pin down exactly what pain means to a particular person.

-You have to work with your chronic pain clients over months and years to establish what exercises can be done on the low pain days, the high pain days and the medium pain days in order to create a battle plan to allow someone to train on the days that they are functional enough to do so.
+You have to work with your chronic pain clients over months and years to establish what exercises can be done on the low pain days, the high pain days, and the medium pain days to create a battle plan to allow someone to train on the days they are functional enough to do so.